-Pursuant to art.
-529 ter of the Act on Capital Companies ("Ley de Sociedades de Capital"), the Board of Directors has to approve the Risk Management Policy, including tax Risks, as well as the supervision of the internal reporting and control systems, in particular those for financial information.
+The Board of Directors is responsible for determining the Risk Management Policy, including tax risks, as well as the supervision of the internal reporting and control systems, in particular of financial information.

-Likewise, it corresponds to determine the level of risk to be assumed by Logista, ensure that the Audit and Control Committee has the necessary powers to carry out its task, and supervise the operation of the Audit and Control Committee.
+It is also responsible for determining the level of risk to be assumed by Logista, ensuring that the Audit and Control Committee has the necessary and adequate powers to perform its functions, and supervising its operation.

-The Audit and Control Committee
+The Audit Control and Sustainability Committee